 These are exciting times for our city.
-As a Cathedral City employee, you will play an integral role in helping our community to become all that it can be.
+As a Cathedral City employee, you will play an integral role in helping our community become all it can be.
 Our customers include residents and visitors, those working and conducting business in Cathedral City, and other Cathedral City departments, offices, and agencies.
 We recognize the good fortune of having people like you who are committed to our vision and mission.